whitmanrf413/IS452final/README.md

 # IS452final Syllabus Day
  Welcome to Syllabus Day, a text-based game made by Rachel Whitman about your first day of school.

+ NOTE: This game was coded in Python 3.8.
+If you don't have Python installed on your computer, you will not be able to run this game.

 To play this game: